mendix/cf-mendix-buildpack/README.md

 ### Limitations

- * Uploaded files will not persist!!!
- * Scaling to more than one instance does not work.
  * Certificate management is not supported.
+ * When scaling to more than one instance, scheduled events will be executed multiple times so make sure to deal with that in your application logic